dev-rvk/bank_app/README.md

 ...
 ```
 3) replace the DB_SOURCE (pass through the command line args) change `localhost` to `bankapp` (container name of DB)

+-- Way 3
+1) Setup docker compose file (creates a network by default and we can use service name directly in the url)

+NOTE:

+- Docker compose already runs all the services in one network so no need to create a network
+- We need to add wait-for script to migrate the db after the postgres container starts.
+-